pyloid/docs/api/python-backend/browserwindow.md

 ## Overview

-The BrowserWindow class is designed to manage browser windows within a Pylon application.
+The BrowserWindow class is designed to manage browser windows within a Pyloid application.
 It extends PySide6's QMainWindow to provide additional functionality for creating and managing browser windows.

 ## Constructor